Lars-Codes/Shufflr/README.md

 I welcome contributions from the community!
 Whether you're a developer, designer, tester, or documentation enthusiast, there are many ways to contribute to our project.
 Here's how you can get involved:

+### Code Contributions
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and ensure the code follows our coding standards.
+- Test your changes thoroughly.
+- Submit a pull request with a clear description of your changes.

 ### Reporting Bugs

 If you encounter any bugs or issues while using our application, please let us know by [opening an issue](https://github.com/Lara-Codes/Shufflr/issues) on GitHub.
 Be sure to provide detailed steps to reproduce the issue and include any relevant screenshots or error messages.